Questions To Expect From A Wedding Officiant

+Wondering what questions to expect from a wedding officiant?
 As you go around shopping for your wedding dress, you will also need to get an officiant for that particular day.
 You will have a lot of questions to ask them, and they too will have questions to ask you.
-Ensure that you are well prepared and have answers for them.
+Ensure that you are ready and have answers for them.

-Whether your wedding will take place in a secular or religious setting, the officiant will need to know what type of ceremony you will embrace, and also your story as a couple.
+Whether your wedding will take place in a secular or religious setting, the officiant will need to know what type of ceremony you will embrace.
+Moreover, they will need your story as a couple.
 It is those personal details which will bring tears to the eyes of the loved ones as you exchange your vows.
 Are you getting ready to settle for a particular officiant?

 The reason for the why is so that the officiant can get the general idea concerning wedding formality, determine the travel that will be involved for them to get to your wedding venue, and to know if they have ever worked at the same venue before.
 The answers will help them if the wedding is what they want and if they will be able to pursue it.